HadirElnagdy/MemoryManagement/README.md

 john = nil // ARC automatically manages the memory
 ```

-#### Strong Reference Cycles
+## Strong Reference Cycles

-Strong reference cycles occur when two objects hold strong references to each other, preventing deallocation.
+One common issue with ARC is the potential for strong reference cycles, also known as retain cycles.
+This occurs when two or more objects hold strong references to each other, preventing them from being deallocated even when they are no longer needed.
+To avoid retain cycles, you can use weak or unowned references.

 ```swift
 class Person {